nthn22/lucrolla/README.md

 A photography portfolio site with a hidden admin panel for managing all content.
 Built with Node.js / Express.
 Photos and videos are stored on Cloudinary so they persist across deploys.

+For changes visit Railway and navigate to "lucrolla"

+Any changes to GitHub automatically deployed via Railway.
+Media/images uploaded to Cloudinary.
 ---

 ## Local Setup